Feuds And Firings: Social Media Was Made For Celebrity Meltdowns

 Roseanne Barr

-The latest social media mess-up belongs to the newly crowned queen of racism, Roseanne Barr, who was ejeected by ABC after picking on enough people.
+The latest social media mess-up belongs to the newly crowned queen of racism Roseanne Barr, who was ejected by ABC after picking on enough people.
 We’re convinced she just doesn’t understand how Twitter works (but that she’s also a bit racist).

 Blake Lively